together towards a Eudaimonic future

 Collins Dictionary translates the word Kalyana as welfare or wellbeing.

-Oxford References translates Kalyāṇa from Sanskrit as ‘good, auspicious’
+Oxford References translates Kalyāṇa from Sanskrit as ‘good, auspicious’.

 Kalyāṇa :—(CII 1), a good deed which is beneficial to the people